 Usage is free; you don’t need to log in or create a profile.

 You do not need to register to search for property records on the system.
-Therefore, this service is a relatively modern online database that eliminates the need to visit your borough register’s office in person.
+This service is a modern online database.
+It removes the need to visit your borough register’s office in person.

 The main menu on ACRIS NYC includes six options: search NYC property records, find addresses and parcels, apply for personal exemptions, create tax forms and cover pages, calculate taxes and fees, and provide electronic data services.
 The most commonly used option is the property record search.

-The calculators are also handy, as they provide a great way to compute your real estate property transfer taxes and mortgage recording tax.
+The calculators are helpful.
+They help you calculate your real estate property transfer taxes and mortgage recording tax.

 You can run numerous searches on ACRIS.
-However, the most common way to look up accurate property records is to search by address or the 10-digit BBL number, which stands for borough, block, and lot number.
+The most common way to find accurate property records is to search by address or the 10-digit BBL number.
+BBL stands for borough, block, and lot number.

 The BBL number, also known as the parcel identifier, can be found on various city documents and records.